A Brief History

 While the entire country is in a dither over “gun violence” in the wake of the Virginia Beach tragedy, it is important to consider facts and reality when addressing the situation instead of emotion and misrepresentation.
 Recently one of our British readers commented that he was quite satisfied with most British police not being armed.
 We wonder how the victims in the London attacks detailed above felt about not having armed police on hand to save them!
 Just as other tools can be used for good or bad purposes, such as fire, nuclear power, knives and hammers, guns are merely a tool that are subject to their use by human people that may use or misuse them.
 This fact needs to be kept in mind when we consider if we need gun control or “people control.”

-Question for Students (and others): Should the British arm all of their police officers?
+Question for students (and subscribers): Should the British arm all of their police officers?
 Please reply in the comments section below this article.

 Your readership is much appreciated!